-- a.
-Newly Employed: The first six (6) calendar months service of newly hired or REHIRED employees.
-(The PROBATIONARY PERIOD for REHIRED employees may be modified or waived at the discretion of the EMPLOYER, provided such modification or waiver is stated in writing.) - b.
-PROMOTION and TRANSFER: The first six (6) calendar months of service following a PROMOTIONAL appointment or a TRANSFER. - c.
-Extensions of PROBATIONARY PERIOD.
-In all cases, PROBATIONARY PERIODS may be extended at the discretion of the EMPLOYER, provided such modification is communicated in writing to the employee and the union. - d.
-See Article 7, Grievance Procedure, regarding appeal rights related to PROBATION PERIOD being terminated. - Q. PROMOTION: A change of an employee from a position in one classification to a position in another classification with more responsible duties and a higher salary range maximum. - R. REGULAR EMPLOYEE: A member of the exclusively recognized bargaining unit as identified in the "Recognition" Article who has completed the required PROBATIONARY PERIOD for a REGULAR appointment to a continuing position in the Classified service. - S. REGULAR HOURS: Time on COMPENSATED PAYROLL STATUS exclusive of overtime hours and exclusive of on-call hours. - T. REGULAR RATE OF PAY.
-The rate of pay that is required for the calculation of overtime under the Fair Labor Standards Act (FLSA) for NON-EXEMPT EMPLOYEES. - U. REHIRE: Appointment of a former regular or probationary EMPLOYEE. - V. SEPARATION IN GOOD STANDING: Any termination, resignation, or separation other than a dismissal for disciplinary reasons. - W. STEWARD: An employee designated by the UNION for the purposes of communicating with the EMPLOYER on matters of interest to either party.
+- ii.
+Promotional and Transfer: The first six (6) calendar months of compensated regular hours of service following a promotional appointment or a transfer. - iii.
+Extensions of Probationary Periods.
+In all cases, probationary periods may be extended at the discretion of the EMPLOYER, provided such modification is communicated in writing to the employee and the union. - Q. PROMOTION: A change of an employee from a position in one work classification to a position in another work classification with a higher salary range maximum. - R. REGULAR EMPLOYEE: A member of the exclusively recognized bargaining unit identified in the Article herein titled "Recognition" who has completed the required probationary period for newly employed, re-employed, or reinstated employees, who has been employed on the basis of regular appointment to a continuing position. - S. REGULAR HOURS: Time on compensated payroll status exclusive of overtime hours and exclusive of on-call hours. - T. REINSTATEMENT: Re-employment of a former regular or probationary employee in a work classification to which they were assigned prior to termination. - U. STEWARD: An employee designated by the UNION for the purposes of communicating with the EMPLOYER on matters of interest to either party. - V. TERMINATION IN GOOD STANDING: Any termination other than dismissal for disciplinary reasons and for which terminating employee has given the required minimum notice in advance of leaving.